 The letter grade of I (incomplete) is given for passable work that could not be completed due to circumstances beyond the student’s control that develop after the last day to withdraw from the course.
-In no case is an I grade to be used to avoid the assigning of D, F, U or RR grades for marginal or failing work.
+In no case is an I grade to be used to avoid assigning D, F, U or RR grades for marginal or failing work.
 Examples of appropriate circumstances include documented illness, documented death or crisis in the student’s immediate family, unexpected military deployment and similar circumstances.
-Other job related circumstances are generally not appropriate grounds for assigning an I grade.
+Other job-related circumstances are generally not appropriate grounds for assigning an I grade.
 Students requesting an I grade are responsible for providing satisfactory evidence of such circumstances.
 (In the case of medical records, instructors should review the information provided, note that adequate medical documentation was provided for review, and return the documentation to the student.
 Under no circumstances should the instructor retain any medical records or indicate the specifics of any medical condition in the academic records.)
 The refusal to grant an I grade may be appealed in the same manner as any other final grade.

-The I grade will be permanent in instances where (1) the instructor did not provide an option to complete the coursework, (2) the instructor left NMSU prior to completion of the coursework and grade change, or (3) the student failed to complete the coursework by the relevant deadline, and the instructor did not indicate that the I grade would be changed to the earned grade upon failure to complete.
-In such instances, the student will be required to re-enroll in the course to receive credit (in which case the permanent I grade and the subsequent earned letter grade will both appear on the transcript).
+The I grade will be permanent in instances where (1) the instructor did not provide an option to complete the coursework, (2) the instructor left NMSU before completion of the coursework and grade change, or (3) the student failed to complete the coursework by the relevant deadline, and the instructor did not indicate that the I grade would be changed to the earned grade upon failure to complete.
+In such instances, the student will be required to re-enroll in the course to receive credit (in which case the permanent I grade and the subsequently earned letter grade will both appear on the transcript).

 To change the I grade, the instructor must complete a “Change of Grade Form,” obtain the signature of the associate dean for the course, and submit the form to the University Student Records Office.